natanbs/Jenkins-Terraform/README.md

   - Terraform destroy
 - Email notification

-The full Jenkinsfile is of cource in the git repoository above.
+The full Jenkinsfile is of course in the git repository above.
 The major context will be elaborated bellow:

 #### The terraform command function